 25. Inspirational T-shirts

-There's a slew of cancer survivor T-shirts online; many of them say things like SURVIVOR, COURAGEOUS, BRAVE or some other affirming message.
+There's also a slew of cancer survivor T-shirts online; many of them say things like SURVIVOR, COURAGEOUS, BRAVE or some other affirming message.

 A necklace or bracelet with an inspirational or meaningful charm can be a really special memento to a cancer patient.
 It doesn't only bring joy in the moment, but it can be a keepsake and reminder of what they went through (and the strength they found) for a long time.
+The ribbon is a universal sign for cancer, but some cancers also have special symbols.
+(For example: the colon cancer community has the blue star.)
+Each cancer also has a cancer ribbon color, and gifts incorporating that color can also be meaningful.

 27. Lounge wear

-Find super soft, comfortable, loose-fitting PJ pants or shorts.
+Get your friend super soft, comfortable, loose-fitting PJ pants or shorts.
 These come in handy both at the hospital and at home.
 Find loose-fitting pants if they're facing abdominal surgery.

 28. Fuzzy, soft socks